objectiv/objectiv.io/docs/docs/tracking/collector/snowplow-pipeline.md

 # Snowplow pipeline

-The Objectiv Collector supports using the Snowplow pipeline as a sink for Objectiv events, hooking directly into Snowplows enrichment step.
+The Objectiv Collector supports using the Snowplow pipeline as a sink for Objectiv events, hooking directly into Snowplow's enrichment step.
 Currently, there is data store support for:
 1. **[Google BigQuery](./google-bigquery.md)**, via Google PubSub; and
 2. **[Amazon S3](./s3.md)**, via AWS SQS/Kinesis.